Recognition of prior learning

 How do I apply for RPL?

-RPL applications and supporting documents must be submitted prior to the enrolment close date for each study intake.
+Contact [email protected] for more information.
+RPL applications and supporting documents must be submitted prior to the RPL application close date for each study intake.
 This will allow for either RPL being granted and/or enrolment in the relevant topic/s.

 Here’s a step-by-step guide of the RPL application process: